 Do a little research about the area you will be visiting to know the restaurants with vegan options.

-There are apps and websites that can help.
+Some apps and websites can help.
 Simply go to your phone’s app store and search for Vegan Restaurants.
 There are several options with more added frequently.
 So far, my favorite website and app can be found at https://www.happycow.net/.
 I will continue to test the other websites and apps and will update this page as I discover more to recommend.

-Using Happy Cow, I found Nacho Daddy that offered a wide variety of vegan options (click on the hyperlink for their vegan menu).
-The meal was absolutely delicious and was so big, it really could be shared.
-My research really paid off finding this gem of a restaurant!
+Using Happy Cow, I found Nacho Daddy which offered a wide variety of vegan options (click on the hyperlink for their vegan menu).
+The meal was absolutely delicious and was so big, it could really be shared.
+My research really paid off in finding this gem of a restaurant!

 Tip #3 – Read menus before being seated